pgpkg/pgpkg/docs/pages/manual.md

 in any order and in any file.
 For example, if a function `f()` depends on a view `v`, the view will be created before the function, regardless of where `f()` and `v` are declared in the source tree.

 Note that pgpkg expects to have complete control over the creation and removal of managed objects.
-They should not appear in migration scripts, and they should not generally be created or dropped outside of pgpkg.
+They should not appear in migration scripts, and they should not generally be created or dropped outside pgpkg.

 > Exceptions to this rule can, of course, be made during development.
 Since `.sql` files are literally just SQL scripts
 > with no special syntax, it's often convenient to reload function declarations from within `psql` itself.